Input SQL

 SQL Best Practices

-• Comment Complex Logic: Add comments to explain complex WHERE clauses, CTEs, and window functions.
+• Comment complex WHERE clauses, CTEs, and window functions.

-• Index Wisely: Create indexes for columns used in WHERE, JOIN, and ORDER BY clauses.
+• Create indexes for columns used in WHERE, JOIN, and ORDER BY clauses.

 All SQL formatting and processing happens entirely in your web browser using JavaScript.
-Your SQL queries are never uploaded to our servers or any third party.
-No data is stored, logged, or transmitted.
-Your database queries, schema definitions, and sensitive data remain completely private and secure.
+Your database queries, schema definitions, and sensitive data are never uploaded, stored, logged, or transmitted.

 Learn More About SQL

 Want to understand SQL from the ground up?
-Read our complete guide covering SQL syntax, CRUD operations, JOINs, subqueries, indexing, transactions, ACID properties, SQL dialects compared, SQL injection prevention, and best practices.
+Read our guide covering syntax, CRUD operations, JOINs, indexing, transactions, SQL dialects, SQL injection prevention, and best practices.

 Read: What is SQL?